 An analysis from the National Marrow Donor Program calculated that the demand for HCST procedures exceeded the number performed in the United States by approximately 290%.
 Lack of access to HLA matched or unmatched stem cell donors is a contributing factor to the unmet demand for allogeneic HSCT.
-To broaden the pool of donors, researchers developed haploidentical transplants, in which a healthy first degree relative can often serve as a donor.
+To broad trial designed to assess the safety and efficacy of Viralym-M therapy for the treatment of allogeneic HSCT patients with CMV infections en the pool of donors, researchers developed haploidentical transplants, in which a healthy first degree relative can often serve as a donor.
 Instead of a near-total HLA match, donors for a haploidentical transplant need to be only a 50% match to the patient.
 In addition to making it easier to find a suitable donor, haploidentical transplants can often be performed more promptly than traditional unrelated donor transplants.
 Importantly, this enables more patients to receive this curative treatment option for their underlying diseases faster.
 The successful outcome of haploidentical HSCT is dependent on the use of T-cell-replete conditioning strategies, which in turn leaves patients highly vulnerable to viral diseases and infections.
 By treating and preventing viral diseases and infections, we believe that Viralym-M can accelerate the paradigm shift toward haploidentical HSCT and enable more patients to benefit from this curative HSCT procedure.